microsoft/BotBuilder-Samples/generators/dotnet-templates/README.md

 ```

 # Logging Issues and Providing Feedback
-Issues and feedback about the .NET CORE Templates can be submitted through the project's [GitHub Issues][12] page.
+Issues and feedback about the .NET Core Templates can be submitted through the project's [GitHub Issues][12] page.

 [1]: https://dev.botframework.com